hvuSyslogic/EdgeFabricTutorials/jsc8_tutorial/README.md

 ```

 You’ll notice this method is executed immediately.
-The handle “fabric” now references the “myfabric” database instead of the (default) “_system” database it referenced before.
+The handle “fabric” now references the “myfabric” geofabric instead of the (default) “_system” geofabric it referenced before.

 ### Creating a tenant